Leg-Over-Shoulder Pose - Eka Hasta Bhujasana

 Step 6

-Now, gently press your hands and try to raise your body from the ground.
+Now, gently press your hands against the floor and attempt to lift your body off the ground.

 Step 7